jestjs/jest/packages/jest-validate/README.md

 validate(config, {
   // `bar` will accept either a string or a number
-  bar: [MultipleValidOptions, 'string is ok', 2],
+  bar: MultipleValidOptions('string is ok', 2),
 });
 ```